Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 If you can persuade them, get the family to agree to having a 'Christmas Day + 2' where you don't actually have Christmas until the day after Boxing Day (or maybe even later), once everything is on sale.

 Just because a turkey isn't from a higher-end retailer doesn't mean it won't taste as good.
 So shop around before buying a bird.
-A free-range turkey from Waitrose that serves eight costs around £51.90 but cheaper turkeys from stores such as Aldi, Iceland, Lidl and Morrisons have scored highly in taste tests.
+A free-range turkey from Waitrose that serves eight costs around £54 but cheaper birds from stores such as Aldi, Iceland, Lidl and Morrisons have scored highly in Good Housekeeping's turkey taste tests.
 Christmas puddings from Aldi and Lidl have also done well in taste tests, sometimes outdoing more expensive brands.

-From turkey to Christmas pudding, you can save money on your Christmas dinner this year.
+From turkey to pudding, you can save money on your Christmas dinner this year.

-With your Boundless discount shopping vouchers you can currently save 3% on your shopping at Morrisons, 4% at M&S and Tesco, and 4.5% at Waitrose.
+With your Boundless discount shopping vouchers you can currently save 3% on your shopping at Morrisons and Sainsbury's and 4% at M&S and Tesco.
 It's simple to order your vouchers and you can spend them on anything in store.

 How to save on your Christmas drinks